Mjz86/C_colon/mcc.md

  because of the implicit one qualifier set per expression rule, any E: function that might modify its arguments on the throw statement, the arguments would not be usable after that throw,

- that's why all the value oriented catch blocks would not encounter unexpected states (those who were in the process of completion but couldn't because of an exception).
+ that's why all the value oriented catch blocks would not encounter unexpected states (those who were in the process of completion but could not because of an exception).

  although this means that often containers who have a single incomplete value would also get dropped or put in an empty state,

  for example what happens if an exception happens in a reference counted mutex modification lambda, that mutex would need to be put in an error state, this way, any later code that attempts to access that mutex would throw an incomplete mutex error.

- in my opinion, this is a good thing, even rust panics dont have such properties, because if a value is modified through a reference then it throws and attems to catch a panic, the previous value is gone!, it is memory safe to access it yes, but it might be incomplete so its s logic error.
+ in my opinion, this is a good thing, even rust panics do not have such properties, because if a value is modified through a reference then it throws and attems to catch a panic, the previous value is gone!, it is memory safe to access it yes, but it might be incomplete so its s logic error.

  also, in my view, it is bad to assume panic safety is something obscure,